khoeger/explorationOfComputerPointillism/README.md

 - A picture is a dataset.
 If you can access the Red, Green, Blue, and Alpha values of a reference picture, you can use that data to construct a facsimile of the picture.
 - Computer users can take advantage of pseudorandom numbers to generate unique but recognizably similar in style copies of the original picture.

+## Message to Users
+If you use this code, I would appreciate seeing any output you share.
+Feel free to contact me here, tweet at or dm me on [twitter](https://twitter.com/kfhoeger), or email me at [katarina@katarinahoeger.com](mailto:katarina@katarinahoeger.com).
+Feel free to share suggestions about how to make this repo easier to use / more accessible.
+It is the first repo I have worked on that I could potentially see others using.

 ## Code-based Exploration
 ### Code Types
 #### Basic Code Available